symonr9/gospel-initiative/README.md

 I was able to connect again.
 - So if you're getting app timeouts, it may be because of something firewall related.
 Especially if it seems to be working when launching on web.

+### No value was provided for the parameter 'scope'" error when registering for Apple push key
+- My fix: `npm install -g eas-cli`

 ## Notes

 ### Expo Go